The DCYF (formerly DSHS) contact directory is a great way to track down information for state social workers and supervisors.

 Three former liaisons of Fostering Together have joined together to create Foster Hearts, a non-profit that provides resources and support to caregivers.

 Traditional Foster Care Program

 All foster parents are required to participate in relevant training each year.
 This is a great opportunity to gain parenting skills, better understand the effects of trauma, and meet other local foster parents.
-Here are some suggestions that might fit your training plan.
-As a reminder, if you wish to participate in a training that doesn't fit your training plan, please send us an email prior to signing up to make sure you will receive credit.
+If you're unsure if a training opportunity will count towards your hours, please send us an email prior to signing up to make sure you will receive credit.
 Alliance provides many local and online trainings specific to foster care.
 Sign up to receive email updates about upcoming trainings in your area.

 Alliance offers a free CPR/First Aid course for foster parents.
 If you choose to train with a different provider, please check with your licensor first to ensure the course covers infant/child/adult CPR and is a nationally certified training.
 The in-person requirement is currently being waived until COVID-19 restrictions are lifted.

 Forms will now be submitted online through your Youthnet Foster Family Website.

 If you're planning to have a new household member over the age of 16 (for any length of time), a visitor for more than 7 days, or if you're planning to hire a nanny (caring for your children frequently, at least once a month), please promptly submit the following items to your Youthnet licensor.
 Foster children cannot be left unsupervised with new household members until their background clearance is received.
 Background clearances usually take 1-3 months to process.

 After completing the online background form, it's required to save a PDF copy and email this to your Youthnet Licensor.